Dolores has landscaped for private clients, maintained one client's small orchid collection, and keeps 30 houseplants.

 Compost is the most economical, sustainable, and practical fertilizer.
-Composting saves you money and helps the environment by cutting down on waste and chemical run-off.
-Compost enriches your garden with natural ingredients and reduces the needs for costly chemical fertilizers which leach mineral salts into the ground water, polluting rivers and streams.
+It saves you money and helps the environment by cutting down on waste and chemical run-off.
+Compost enriches your garden with natural ingredients and reduces the need for costly chemical fertilizers which leach mineral salts into the groundwater, polluting rivers and streams.

-Years ago, before I composted, I used to look at all those giant plastic bags of leaves lining the streets and think - what a waste.
+Years ago, before I composted, I used to look at all those giant plastic bags of leaves lining the streets and thought they were such a waste.
 Now, not only do I never send my leaves to the dump, I take my neighbors' leaves as well.
 I love the idea that rubbish can be so useful.

 Early American colonials learned from indigenous Americans to plant one fish for every corn plant.
 They later used river bottom soil and muck mixed with manure.
 People in the south used cottonseed meal.
 Manure was easily procured then, in an agrarian society.

-Albert Howard, the father of the modern organic method learned the sandwich style layering technique while in India.
-He then discovered, by experimentation that the most productive compost heap consisted of 3 times as much plant matter as manure.
-Indeed, the organic movement grew from compost!
+Albert Howard, the father of the modern organic method, learned the sandwich-style layering technique while in India.
+He then discovered by experimentation that the most productive compost heap consisted of three times as much plant matter as manure.
+Indeed, the organic movement grew from the compost!
 In 1942, J. Rodale, pioneer of the organic movement, used Howard's ideas and added knowledge with further experiments like adding rock powder and shredding materials for speed of decomposition.